-Following last year's controversial Pixel 4, Google is ready to right some wrongs with the all-new Pixel 5.
+Following 2019's controversial Pixel 4, Google showed up to right its wrongs with the Pixel 5.
 The Pixel 4 introduced new ideas like a telephoto camera, face unlock system, and unique gestures, but it did so at the expense of battery life.
 This time around, Google's trying something a bit different.

-Whether you want to learn more about its price, release date, specs, or anything else, here's everything you need to know about the Google Pixel 5!
+Whether you want to learn more about its price, specs, accessories, or anything else, here's everything you need to know about the Google Pixel 5!

 One of the most interesting things about the Pixel 5 is its price.
 In a world where top-of-the-line phones from most other companies cost upwards of $1,000, the Pixel 5 is refreshingly affordable at just $699.
 It's worth noting that there's just one storage configuration being offered, with the Pixel 5 coming with 128GB of space for your apps, games, and movies.